rasch/eek-whales/README.md

 is :: String -> a -> Boolean
 ```

-The `is` function is curried and accepts two parameters.
-The first
+The `is` function accepts two parameters.
+The first is a string that
-parameter is a string that represents the type for the second parameter
+represents the type for the second parameter to be validated against.
-to be validated with.
+Uses [`getType`](#gettype) on the second parameter for the comparison.

 ```typescript
 import { is } from "eek-whales"